2020/21 timings and deadlines

 Local authorities were granted permission to allow members, the public and press to attend meetings remotely from 4 April 2020 for all smaller authorities except parish meetings and from 1 August 2020 for parish meetings.

-- The statutory deadline for publishing the approved Sections 1& 2 of 2019/20 AGAR and for authorities not claiming exemption, Section 3 (the external auditor’s certificate), was extended from 30 September 2020 to 30 November 2020.
+30 September 2021 – the statutory deadline for publishing the approved Sections 1 and 2 of the 2020/21 AGAR and, for authorities not claiming exemption, Section 3 (the external auditor’s certificate).

-Please refer to our detailed instructions for 2019/20 document for further information.
+Please refer to our detailed instructions for 2020/21 for further information.

 Signing and submitting the AGAR forms

 There are no changes in the requirement for wet signatures on the AGAR.
-Wet signatures need to be added to the AGAR in the same order as previous years and that the AGAR will need to be passed between the relevant individuals for signature.
-Where individuals are self-isolating it is hoped that local assistance will be available to facilitate this.
+Wet signatures need to be added to the AGAR in the same order as previous years and the AGAR will need to be passed between the relevant individuals for signature.

-We set default submission deadlines for the receipt of the approved AGAR and supporting documentation or the Certificate of Exemption (as appropriate) – these are not the same as the statutory deadlines.
+We set a default submission deadline for the receipt of the approved AGAR and supporting documentation or the Certificate of Exemption (as appropriate) – these are not the same as the statutory deadlines.

 Non-submission by the deadline set for your authority will lead to chargeable chaser letters being issued (£40 plus VAT for all financially active smaller authorities).
-It is important to note, however, that in a change to prior years:
+It is important to note, however, that:

-- it will only be possible to extend submission deadlines by a maximum of 4 weeks at a time, providing sufficient justification explaining the need for the extension is given;
+- it will only be possible to extend submission deadlines by a maximum of four weeks at a time, providing sufficient justification explaining the need for the extension is given;

 Our Small Body Assurance (SBA) team can be reached on firstname.lastname@example.org or +44 (0)20 7516 2200.